isogram/docker-django/README.md

 ## How To
 - Make sure Docker is installed on your system
 - Clone repo
-- `docker-compose build` (Wait and you can take a coffe.
+- `docker-compose build` (Wait and you can take a coffee.
 It depends on your connection speed)
 - `docker-compose up`

-# Key Points
+## Key Points
 1. Configuration like db name, db password is located in `env` file
 2. Your main working docker container is `shankly-web`
    Explore it via `docker exec -it shankly-web sh`